Silex/rocketjob/pro.md

 quickly change the number of workers depending on the impact on system and third party resources.

+### Concurrency

+Jobs derived from `RocketJob::SlicedJob` break their work up into slices so that many workers can work on the individual slices at the same time.

+Slices take a large and unwieldy batch job and break it up into "bite-size" pieces that can be processed a slice at a time by the workers.

+Because the job consists of lots of smaller slices it can be paused, resumed, or even aborted as a whole.
+If there are any failed slices when the job finishes, they can all be retried by retrying the job itself.

+For example, using the default `slice_size` of 100, if the file contains 1,000,000 lines then this job will contain only 10,000 slices.

+A running sliced Job will be interrupted if a new job with a higher priority is queued for processing.
+This allows low priority jobs to use all available resources, until a higher priority job arrives, and then to resume processing once the higher priority job is complete.

 ### Directory Monitor

 Directory Monitor can be used to monitor directories for new files and then to